usil/ms-project-helper/README.md

 ## Steps
 1. Create a folder containing the Ms project files, with the following parameters
   - Base file: File to be updated must not conform to the format of the child file and must be unique
-  - Child file: It must contain the name (the format must be "PM-Project manager fileName") of the block of tasks that you want to update
+  - Child file: It must contain the name (the format must be "PM-cell name 'resource name (Project manager name)'", example "PM-Pamela Ramirez") of the block of tasks that you want to update

   :warning: File names must not contain commas or special characters.